Gojer16/Elevare/Roadmap.md

-# Roadmap: The Future of Success-List
+# Roadmap: The Future of Elevare

-This document outlines the planned features and improvements for the Success-List application.
+This document outlines the planned features and improvements for the Elevare application.
 Our goal is to enhance the user experience, provide deeper insights, and make goal achievement more engaging.

 ## Q4 2025: Enhanced Insights & Personalization